sarahrshannon/sarahrshannon.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
     Left: Dust source area calculated using the FPAR and soil moisture simulated by the Lund-Potstdam-Jena dynamic vegetation model.
-Right: Dust emissions calculated by modleling saltation and sandblasting.
+Right: Dust emissions calculated by modelling saltation and sandblasting.
 </div>